yajra/laravel-datatables-docs/buttons-config.md

 <a name="pdf-generator"></a>
 ## PDF Generator
-Set the PDF generator to be used when converting your dataTable to pdf.
+Set the PDF generator to be used when converting your dataTable to PDF.

 Available generators are: `excel`, `snappy`